anywhichway/thunderclap/README.md

 If a user is not authorized read access to an object or key value, it will not be returned.
 If a user is not authorized access to a particular property, the property will be stripped from the object before the object is returned.
-Additionaly, a query for an object using properties to which a user does not have access will automatically drop the properties from the selection process to prevent data leakage through inference.
+Additionally, a query for an object using properties to which a user does not have access will automatically drop the properties from the selection process to prevent data leakage through inference.

 If a user is not authorized write access to specific properties on an object, update attempts will